james-bowden/james-bowden.github.io/pages/anthology/intro.md

 One or more of these methods are present in most all of the poems I present you with, and will be pointed out to the best of my ability.
 This alongside the more standard poetry analysis since this is, after all, a class project.
 When I turn to my own poems, I shall try to note some of the ways in which other poems and works of art (several contained here) have explicitly or implicitly influenced my art, in case it should be at all informative.
 For a particularly prolific example, see "a plague upon my brain" [pg x].
 There, as elsewhere, I most certainly fall short.

-Having gotten that out of the way, let us go forth toward the art without further ado-- In spirit of Frank O'Hara [pg x], *it seems you've been cheated of some marvelous experience which is not going to go wasted on me which is why I'm telling you about it!!*
+Having gotten that out of the way, let us go forth toward the art without further ado--<br/>
+In spirit of Frank O'Hara [pg x], *it seems you've been cheated of some marvelous experience which is not going to go wasted on me which is why I'm telling you about it!!*

 ---